Jonas Griffith

-Jonas Griffith (born January 27, 1997) is an American football inside linebacker for the Denver Broncos of the National Football League (NFL).
+Jonas Griffith (born January 27, 1997) is an American professional football linebacker.
 He played college football for the Indiana State Sycamores.
+He has previously played in the National Football League (NFL) for the Denver Broncos.

 College career

 Griffith spent four years at Indiana State where in 44 career games, registered 382 tackles (200 solo), 28.5 tackles for loss, 14.0 sacks, three interceptions, nine passes defensed, four forced fumbles and three fumble recoveries, finishing his career with six All-American honors, which tied for the most in program history.

 Professional career

-San Francisco 49ers
+San Francisco 49ers (first stint)

 On April 25, 2020, Griffith was signed by the San Francisco 49ers as an undrafted free agent and was waived on August 20.

 Indianapolis Colts

 On October 7, 2020, Griffith was signed by the Indianapolis Colts to the practice squad and was released six days later.

 San Francisco 49ers (second stint)

-On October 21, 2020, the San Francisco 49ers signed Griffith to the practice squad, where he spent the rest of the season.
+On October 21, 2020, the 49ers signed Griffith to the practice squad, where he spent the rest of the season.

 On January 4, 2021, the 49ers signed Griffith to a reserve/future contract.
 That preseason, he ranked third on the 49ers with nine defensive tackles while leading 49ers in special teams tackles and also having two passes defensed.